 This delightful pumpkin syrup recipe is pancake syrup meets pumpkin spice syrup, but with real pumpkin and no chemicals!
-While we originally made this syrup for pumpkin pancakes, we have found so many ways to use it.
+While I originally made this syrup for cornmeal pancakes, I have found so many ways to use it.
 From overnight oats to DIY pumpkin lattes, the possibilities are endless.

 This post may include affiliate links.
 Please read my disclosure policy.

-It is gluten-free, dairy-free, and vegan making it an all-around crowd-pleaser.
-We always have a jar of homemade pumpkin syrup on hand during the Fall and Winter months!
+It is gluten-free, dairy-free, and vegan, making it an all-around crowd-pleaser.
+I always have a jar of homemade pumpkin syrup on hand during the Fall.
+Like my blueberry pancake syrup, when it is in season, you need to seize the moment!

-Pumpkin Puree- We use an equal amount of pumpkin and maple syrup in this recipe.
+- Pumpkin Puree- We use an equal amount of pumpkin and maple syrup in this recipe.
 I use organic canned pumpkin puree but fresh works too.
+Leftover pumpkin can be used to make a pumpkin smoothie.

-Vanilla- I used a good quality vanilla extract but powdered and paste vanilla work as well.
+- Vanilla- I used a good quality vanilla extract or paste vanilla work as well.

-Pumpkin Pie Spice- We provided an easy spice mix but you can use any store-bought or any homemade blend you like.
-The recipes calls for a total of 1 ½ teaspoons total spice mix.
+- Pumpkin Pie Spice- I provided an easy spice mix but you can use any store-bought or any homemade blend you like.
+The recipe calls for a total of 1 ½ teaspoons total spice mix.
 You can use as much or as little as you like.

 Speaking of...